Particular/docs.particular.net/samples/fluent-validation/sample.md

 ### Adding the fluent message validator

-In the snippet below, a fluent `AbstractValidator` for the type `MyMessage` is created with a rule to check that the `Content` attribute of the message is not empty.
+In the snippet below, a fluent `AbstractValidator` for the type `MyMessage` is created with a rule to check that the `Content` property of the message is not empty.

 snippet: Fluent-Validator